Auction Tips

 University auctions typically fall into two main categories: fundraising and surplus auctions.
 Here’s a quick breakdown of the differences:

-- Surplus auctions aim to sell university surplus items to free up space or recover some of the cost of those items.
+• Surplus auctions sell university surplus items to free up space or recover some of the cost of those items.
 These events typically:

 To be clear, both types of auctions will help your university raise funds for specific departments or programs.
 The key difference lies in the purpose of the auction.

-Surplus auctions do raise funds, but their main purpose is to responsibly get rid of surplus items.
+Surplus auctions do raise funds, but their main purpose is to responsibly clear out surplus items.
 Fundraising auctions, on the other hand, aim to boost both short-term and long-term fundraising results by engaging donors with a fun activity.
 Universities might host both types of auctions at the same time, but they’ll likely take different shapes.

 Why Do Universities Host Surplus Auctions?